 Racing the garage door has resulted in multiple injuries and deaths.
 The time you’ll save walking round to go outside after closing the door is not worth risking your life.
 If you feel that you always want to leave the house through the garage, you can invest in a keypad opener that allows you to operate the gate from outside.

 Better yet, you could also install motion sensors.
 This is especially helpful for families with children.
 This stops the door from closing whenever someone is underneath it, preventing injuries.

 When going for a vacation or leaving home for an extended period, you should unplug the door opener and use the vacation lock security switch.
 This will improve the security of your home since the opener will be useless until you get back.

 Garage Door Safety Bonus Tip: Always Watch Your Fingers

 One of the most prevalent garage door injuries involves fingers or hands getting caught between door sections especially during garage cleaning.
 If your door opens manually, always be careful when opening or closing it.
 The best thing you can do is use the provided handles at all times to prevent injuries.

 Garage door safety is highly important as it can be a dangerous piece of equipment if not handled with proper care.
 Inspection and maintenance are highly crucial.
-With these seven safety tips, you'll minimize or eliminate any risk of injuries in your home.
+With these seven safety tips, you’ll minimize or eliminate any risk of injuries in your home.
 Are you looking for more insightful garage door advice?
-Check out our website or give us a call if you need repairs, replacements, or installation.
+Give us a call if you need repairs, replacements, or installation.